 Shit, booked the wrong connection?
 Each airline gives customers 24 hours to cancel and change their ticket, without penalty.
 And we’ve got the deets.

-Though it’s not something widely publicized—can you imagine what would happen if they did?—the airline industry actually has a consumer-friendly policy out of all things.
+Though it’s not something widely publicized—can you imagine what would happen if they did?—the airline industry actually has one consumer-friendly policy out of all things.
 At the risk of ruining a good thing, I’m not going to question it.
-Instead, we’ve just compiled a quick chart of all the airlines’ policies and any stipulations you might want to be aware of when booking your ticket.
+Instead, we’ve just compiled a quick chart of all the airlines’ policies and any stipulations to be aware of when booking a ticket.

 |Frontier||24 hours||Flight must be purchased more than a week (168 hours) in advance.|